minus1over12/QuadWars/README.md

 ## Permissions

 Admin functions of the plugin are gated by `quadwars.gamemaser`.
 This gives access to all admin commands.
-The player command provided by the plugin, `/jointeam`, is gated by `quadwars.player. join`, which is granted by default.
+The player command provided by the plugin, `/jointeam`, is gated by `quadwars.player.join`, which is granted by default.

 ## Commands